Chapter 15 BWV 99 Was Gott tut, das ist wohlgetan

 Whatever God does is done well.

-So Bach begins and ends the first half of the cycle with major key fantasias (Cs 20 and 116) but clearly he is seen to lean more towards the major modes only when the canon is well established.
+We may note that Bach begins and ends the block of forty chorale cantatas with major key fantasias (Cs 20 and 1) but clearly he is seen to lean more towards the major modes only when the canon is well established.
 Of the last twelve works comprising the church year, eight are major (Cs 99, 8, 130, 96, 180, 115, 139, and 116) and only four are minor (Cs 114, 5, 38 and 26).
 This is a complete reversal of his initial tonal policy since of the first thirteen fantasias of the cycle (Cs 20-78) only two (Cs 20 and 94) are major.
-Clearly this imbues the first two quarters with substantially different characters.
+Clearly this imbues the first two quarters with rather different characters.

 Nevertheless, it is illuminating to note the degree of expressive variety Bach achieves by using major modes, ranging from the quiet, personal introspection of C 8 to the spirited effervescence of Cs 94 and 99.
 Of these last two cantatas, the former would seem, in many ways, to have been a practice run for the latter.